genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/09_server_training/01_ssdt-day1.md

 40 mins
 :::

 Create a new event called **TRADE_STANDARDIZATION** to perform a standardization in the Trade table, setting all negative *Trade.Price* records to zero.
-This method can use the ReadOperation [getBulk](../../../database/database-interface/entity-db/#getbulk) method to list all Trades and then use the [filter](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/filter.html) method Kotlin Flow class offers.
+This method can use the ReadOperation [getBulk](../../../database/database-interface/entity-db/#getbulk) method to list all Trades and then use the [filter](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/filter.html) method that the Kotlin Flow class offers.

 :::tip
 After selecting the Trade records you can use the *forEach* method to set the prices to zero, and then use entityDb method [modifyAll](../../../database/database-interface/entity-db/#modify) to update everything.